Tornadoes of 1967: January 24

 A low pressure system produced one of the northernmost winter tornado outbreak on record, with strong tornadoes forming as far north as Wisconsin.
 An F4 tornado tore through the suburbs of St. Louis, killing three people, injuring 216, and destroying 168 homes.
 More than 1740 homes were damaged and more than 600 businesses were damaged or destroyed.
 Another F4 tornado destroyed 5 farms near Queen City, Missouri, completely leveling two of them.
 This tornado continued into Iowa, where it only produced F1 damage.
 An F3 tornado hit Buckner and Orrick, Missouri.
 The tornado collapsed the roof of the high school in Orrick, killing two students.
 The tornado also destroyed two homes and tore the roof from a third.
 Another F3 destroyed two houses and killed a child near Fort Madison, Iowa.
 A fourth killer tornado, also rated F3, destroyed houses and outbuildings.
 One person was killed after being thrown 200 ft and three people were injured.
 Another F3 tornado destroyed three homes in Mount Carroll, Illinois, destroying three homes and producing near-F4 damage.
-The northernmost tornado of the outbreak was an F3 storm that passed near Bordhead and Milton, Wisconsin, destroying barns and tearing the roof and walls from a country club.
+The northernmost tornado of the outbreak was an F3 storm that passed near Brodhead and Milton, Wisconsin, destroying barns and tearing the roof and walls from a country club.